Ancient history: China

 The Chinese civilisation that emerged within the Yellow River valley is one of earliest civilisations in the world.
 Prior to the formation of civilisation, neolithic cultures such as the Longshan and Yangshao dating to 5000 BC produced sophisticated pottery, cultivated millet, and likely produced clothes woven from hemp and silk.
 Rice was also farmed and pigs and water buffalo were kept for food.
 Longshan potters may have used the pottery wheel to produce their wares.
 Ancient Chinese traditions described three ancient dynasties that predated the unification under the Qin and Han dynasties.
 These were the Xia, the Shang, and the Zhou.
-It wasn't until the later 20th century that many historians considered the Shang or Xia to be anything other than legendary.
+It was not until the later 20th century that many historians considered the Shang or Xia to be anything other than legendary.
 Little is yet known about the Xia, which appears to have begun around 2200 BC, and may have controlled parts of the Yangtze River valley.

 The Shang dynasty traditionally is dated to 1766 to 1122 BC.
 Bronze was central to Shang culture and technology, with chariots and bronze weapons helping to expand Shang control over northern China.
 The cities at Ao and Yinxu, near Anyang, have been excavated and city walls, royal palaces, and archives as well as tombs and workshops were found.
 A system of writing developed, beginning with oracle bones, of which over 100,000 are still extant.

 Towards the end of the 2nd millennium BC, the Shang were overrun by the Zhou dynasty from the Wei River valley to the west.
 The Zhou rulers at this time invoked the concept of the Mandate of Heaven to legitimize their rule, a concept that would be influential for almost every successive dynasty.
 The Zhou initially established their capital in the west near modern Xi'an, near the Yellow River, but they would preside over a series of expansions into the Yangtze River valley.
 Zhou administration was decentralised, with local elites responsible for collecting tribute and providing military support to the Zhou rulers.

 In the 8th century BC, power became decentralized during the Spring and Autumn period, named after the influential Spring and Autumn Annals.
 In this period, local military leaders used by the Zhou began to assert their power and vie for hegemony.
 The situation was aggravated by the invasion of other peoples, forcing the Zhou to move their capital east to Luoyang.
 In each of the hundreds of states that eventually arose, local strongmen held most of the political power and continued their subservience to the Zhou kings in name only.
 The Hundred Schools of Thought of Chinese philosophy blossomed during this period, and such influential intellectual movements as Confucianism, Taoism, Legalism and Mohism were founded, partly in response to the changing political world.